XCazmaki/DevOps_lab2/README.md

 Replace the entire contents of the "README.md" file
 In GitHub Desktop:
 Choose a commit message ("Summary")
-Click on "Commit to develop"
+Click on "modiby by benjamin"
 Use "Publish branch" to push your changes to the remote repository